openrails/openrails/Source/Documentation/Manual/malfunction.rst

 Disclaimer
 ==========

-Having posted a bug report in a forum or in Launchpad does not generate any obligation or liability or commitment for the OR development team to examine and fix the bug.
+Having posted a bug report in a forum or on GitHub does not generate any obligation or liability or commitment for the OR development team to examine and fix the bug.
 The OR development team decides whether it will examine and fix the bug on a completely voluntary and autonomous basis.